 “Ultimately, we want to show that this is the blueprint where people can engage in this process and still get good maps,” Van Dyk said of Change Illinois’s effort.
 “People can have a voice in who represents them, and it can still work out right.”

-Correction: This story has been updated to correct the spelling of Allen Linton II’s first name.
+Correction: This story has been updated to correct the spelling of Allen Linton II’s first name, as well as the deadline for the City Council and referendum votes on the redistricting maps.

 Elly Fishman is a freelance writer.
 Her book “Refugee High: Coming of Age in America” comes out Aug.
 10. You can follow her at @elly33.